eba-ts/tradeshift-app-samples/java-springboot/README.md

 4. Update Tradeshift App Main URL in Tradeshift Developer app.

-5. Check that app runs correctly,  go to the  `https://your_app_uri.com/health`, you can see the next message `{"status":"UP"}`  that means that app successfully started.
+5. Health monitoring - Go to the  `https://your_app_uri.com/health`.
+If you get 200 and see payload `{"status":"UP"}` that means the app is up and running.

-You can easy run and deploy this project on the <a href="https://heroku.com">Heroku</a>, for this purpose do the following steps:
+You can easy run and deploy this project on the  , for this purpose do the following steps:

 1. Create new app on Heroku.

 2. Configure Heroku environment variables **clientID**, **clientSecret**, **redirectUri**, **tradeshiftAPIDomainName** with data you setup or receive from your Tradeshift.Developer app.
-    For more information on adding Heroku env vars see <a href="https://github.com/lorenwest/node-config/wiki/Environment-Variables">here</a> .
+    For more information on adding Heroku env vars see [here](https://github.com/lorenwest/node-config/wiki/Environment-Variables).

-3. Deploy on Heroku (see   <a href="https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku">Heroku deploy app documentation</a>).
+3. Deploy on Heroku (see   [Heroku deploy app documentation](https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku) ).

 4. Update on the Tradeshift app Main URL.